-Prior to joining OMB, Jagir served as a budget and policy analyst for over three years within the Office of Planning, Evaluation, and Policy Development at the U.S. Department of Education.
-At the Education Department, Jagir also had served as an adviser to the Under Secretary for higher education policy and was a Presidential Management Fellow beginning in 2014.
+Prior to joining OMB, Jagir served as a budget and policy analyst within the Office of Planning, Evaluation, and Policy Development at the U.S. Department of Education.
+At the Education Department, Jagir also had served as an adviser to the Under Secretary for higher education policy and was a Presidential Management Fellow.

-Jagir attended Harvard Graduate School of Education, where he earned his master’s degree and conducted policy research on early childhood assessments, teacher evaluations, and school finance.
-As a Robertson Scholar and first-generation college student, Jagir received a bachelor’s degree with highest honors from the University of North Carolina at Chapel Hill and a minor in education and licensure in middle and secondary grades social studies from Duke University.
+Jagir attended Harvard Graduate School of Education, where they earned their master’s degree and conducted policy research on early childhood assessments, teacher evaluations, and school finance.
+As a Robertson Scholar and first-generation college student, Jagir received a bachelor’s degree with the highest honors from the University of North Carolina at Chapel Hill and a minor in education and licensure in middle and secondary grades social studies from Duke University.

-He hails from South Florida and is eager to learn more about civil rights and education law while studying at Georgetown.
+Jagir hails from South Florida and has focused on civil rights, gender-based violence, and education law while studying at Georgetown.